 Quasar is built on top of Stylus, which allows it to set some default styles for your App but makes it extremely easy for you to change the defaults in your App code.

 Customizing a theme means overriding Stylus variables which can hold colors, sizes, border types and so on.
-After reading this intro you can go to API > Stylus Variables for a list of all Stylus variables that you can override so you can theme your App.
+After reading this intro you can go to Components > Stylus Variables for a list of all Stylus variables that you can override so you can theme your App.

 Please note the following: